 Remote Area Incentive Program (RANIP)

 Graduates have access to RANIP which includes:

-- accommodation (single-person only)
+- accommodation (single-person only, no pets allowed)

 - professional development funding

 - annual isolation monetary bonus